drj11/forth-pyconuk2017/script.md

 which correspond to subroutines or functions in other languages, we used a word called COLON, and spelt using the colon punctuation character.

+So let's say we want to square a number.
+We can do that by duplicating it, then call STAR.

     : square  dup *  ;